and-is-me/public_makefile_django/Readme.md

-# Repo for copypasta .gitignore to projects
+# Repo for copypasta Makefile to projects

 here is a doc to Makefile doc
 https://www.gnu.org/software/make/manual/make.html